 The above-noted post from 2012 outlines how I got started with community self-organizing in the first place.
 We all have formative experiences that launch us on a particular pathway in life.
 Each person will have their own way to make a start of things.

 The above-mentioned post describes how my own journey began.
 It was something I fell into.
-I had no idea how much work would be involved, or what could be achieved.
+It represents one person’s way of learning about the value of community self-organizing.